Meet the Dean and Deputy Dean

 Academic and professional memberships

-Anton is the Local Director of the Five-week Practical Legal Training Courses presented on the UP campus by the Legal Education and Development Department of the Law Society of South Africa.
+Anton is the Local Director of the Five-week Practical Legal Training Courses presented on the UP campus by Legal Education and Development, Law Society of South Africa.
 He is also a member of Clarity, the Southern African Society of Legal Historians, the Legal Writing Institute and the Suid-Afrikaanse Akademie vir Wetenskap en Kuns.

-In 2016 he was the recipient of the Dux Docens award for his service to the University of Pretoria student community.
-He also received an award as a member of the Top Action Learning Project Team of the GIBS University of Pretoria Programme for Academic Leadership in 2014.
+In 2014 Anton received the Dux Docens award for his service to the University of Pretoria student community.
+He also received an award as a member of the Top Action Learning Project Team of the GIBS University of Pretoria Programme for Academic Leadership.

 In 2013 he was recognised for his involvement in the SRC Elections as a member of the Independent Monitoring Body.